10 Reminders If You’re A Stressed Out Parent Of An Athlete

 I know several athletes who were “good enough” to play at the top level of collegiate sports, and they chose to go that path instead of going someplace where they could actually play and contribute on a consistent basis.

 Alas, do you as a parent even want them to play Division I?
-It is another full-time job — 6 am weights, 8 am classes, finished classes by 2:45, a practice done by 6PM, study and dinner finished by 11 PM.
+It is another full-time job — 5 or 6 am weights or practice, 8 am classes, finished classes by 2:45, a practice done by 6PM, study and dinner finished by 11 PM.
 Rinse and repeat, rinse and repeat.

 These different levels of collegiate play are highly competitive and are excellent options to explore.
 Great academics + college experience = Winning as a Parent of an Athlete.
 These other levels are a part-time job compared to the full-time job of Division I.